mode51/Tungsten/NuGet/Tungsten/Readme.txt

 ﻿Tungsten is a C# library to make application development easier.
 See the wiki @ https://github.com/mode51/Tungsten/wiki for details, examples and use.

+3.16.2017 v1.2.1
+Added RSA encryption to Tungsten (net45).
+It already exists in netstandard1.4 (it is not in PCL or Universal - and may never)

 3.15.2017 v1.2.0
 Merged Tungsten.Standard into Tungsten NuGet Package
   - Tungsten package now contains net45, portable, universal and netstandard targets